cuilongyin/hormone-swarm-fault-detection/README.md

 ## Overview

-This code implements and evaluates a bio-inspired hormone-based fault detection method for robot swarms, along with baseline comparisons.
+This code implements a bio-inspired hormone-based fault detection method for robot swarms and baseline comparisons used in our experiments.

 ## Requirements